asparuhkostov/financial-app/README.md

 1. Start only `database` by running `docker-compose up database`,
 2. then run the database setup script in the `scripts` folder by `./scripts/setup_database.sh`.
+3. In a separate terminal window/tab, run `docker-compose up financial-information-service`, so that the knex migrations in said service would populate the database with the required tables.
-3. Afterwards you can run `docker-compose up database financial-information-service bank-integration-service` to bring everything up.
+4. All done!
+You can run `docker-compose up database financial-information-service bank-integration-service` to have the whole environment up.